Code-Institute-Submissions/UCFD-Milestone-Project-8/README.md

    2. Try to submit an empty form and verify that an error message about required fields appears.
    3. Try to submit a completed form without a valid email address format and verfiy that a specific error message appears.

+**Bugs identified**
+* When hovering over the Instagram and Twitter social icons (on each page) a small line appears to the bottom right of the image.

 ## (5) Deployment
 This project was developed using GitPod, with the repository stored on GitHub.